 When moving through the signing over process, it’s important that you and the recipient both agree to the transfer.

-Step 3.
-Verify the Bank Will Allow It
+3. Verify the Bank Will Allow the Signed Over Check

 Banks often have different rules and requirements when it comes to accepting third-party checks.